 Ridesharing insurance

-For proper coverage, rideshare drivers may need to consider rideshare insurance (if available with your insurance company) or securing a commercial auto policy.
+For proper coverage, rideshare drivers may need to consider rideshare insurance (if available from your insurance company) or secure a commercial auto policy.

 Ridesharing company Company-provided liability coverage Company-provided physical damage coverage